vmware/vic/doc/user_doc/vic_app_dev/network_use_cases.md

 `default-external` is `10.2.0.0/16` with gateway `10.2.0.1`
 `vic-production` is `208.91.3.0/24` with gateway `208.91.3.1`

-Associate a virtual container host, then set up the virtual container host to the default external network at 208.91.3.2.
+Associate a VCH, then set up the VCH to the default external network at 208.91.3.2.

 `docker network ls` shows: